infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 * It is normal for children especially in the adolescent age group to explore their sexuality.
 The caregivers need to accept and deal with dignity when a child identifies himself/ herself/themselves as gay, lesbian, bisexual or other sexual orientation.

 ## Neglect:
-Persistent lack of care: can include failure to meet physical, safety, health and emotional needs

 ## Caregiver Training